A guide to retirement and pensions

 A pension is a long-term investment.
 The fund value may fluctuate and can go down, which would have an impact on the level of pension benefits available.
 Your pension income could also be affected by interest rates at the time you take your benefits.

-Depending on how you access your pension, your annual allowance will be reduced to £10,000.
+Depending on how you access your pension, your annual allowance may be reduced to £10,000.
 This is known as the Money Purchase Allowance (MPAA).